 When a person gets arrested for driving while intoxicated (DWI) or driving under the influence (DUI), they enter a lengthy and costly legal battle.
 Judges prove more likely to work with a person appearing before them who demonstrates they are actively seeking help for their addiction.

-Arrests for DWI/DUI may result in jail time, large fines, increased car insurance rates, being placed on parole, and other time-consuming and expensive actions.
+Arrests for DWI/DUI may result in jail time and large fines.
+They can also increase car insurance rates and other time-consuming and expensive consequences.
 This leads many to ask will rehab help my court case.

 Many courts offer those arrested for DWI/DUI the alternative of going to a treatment program in lieu of traditional sentencing.
 The programs accepted may involve residential or outpatient treatment.
 Accepting this alternative can provide a better outcome in the legal system.
 If the individual has entered or has concrete plans to enter treatment by the time they appear before a judge, this can help tremendously.
 Judges often rule more favorably for people who clearly take responsibility for their actions and want to recover.